mhrosas/mhrosas.github.io/publications.md

     > with  Adrián Lillo\
     > [Arxiv](https://arxiv.org/abs/2603.28905)

-1. The genesis sequence, tree records and endofunctions, (2026)
+1. The genesis sequence, tree records and endofunctions, (2026), dedicated to Neil Sloane\
     > with Enrica Duchi, Adrián Lillo, Pablo Puerto, and Stefan Trandafir\
     > An extended abstract of this work will appear at
     > [GasCOM 2026](https://gascom2026.dista.uninsubria.it), (Electronic Proceedings in Theoretical Computer Science).\